 Mark Pope has completed two seasons as the head coach of the Kentucky Wildcats.
 However, there have been questions regarding his job security following their second-round exit during last season’s NCAA Tournament.

-Despite all the doubts, Pope will be returning for Year 3 in Lexington.
-However, if he fails to deliver according to expectations, Kentucky might decide to move on from him in search of a suitable replacement.
+Pope will be returning to Lexington for Year 3.
+However, if he fails to meet expectations, Kentucky might decide to move on from him in search of a suitable replacement.

 On Tuesday, NCAA reporter Evan Sidery shared a report about Pope’s future with the Kentucky Wildcats.
-According to him, there is a possibility that former Chicago Bulls coach Billy Donovan might replace him next year.
+According to him, former Chicago Bulls coach Billy Donovan might replace Pope in the future.

 “Many executives believe Billy Donovan will now take a year off from coaching, potentially angling for a return to college at a blue blood program,” Sidery tweeted.